oliverwt/oliverwt.github.io/README.md

 - Geography
 - Drawing
 <h2>Sites I recommend</h2>
-- This person does not exist: https://thispersondoesnotexist.com/ I think it's interesting that none of these people exist despite looking real.
+- [This person does not exist](https://thispersondoesnotexist.com/) I think it's interesting that none of these people exist despite looking real.
-- Random Street View: https://randomstreetview.com/ I think it's interesting that you can see the world from your computer.
+- [Random Street View] (https://randomstreetview.com/) I think it's interesting that you can see the world from your computer.